-Mr. Van Aalten also specializes in the prosecution of LBO, fraudulent conveyance and other bankruptcy estate causes of action, including his recent representation of the Mervyn's Creditors' Committee in its prosecution of a $1.2 billion litigation against certain significant companies, private equity firms and financial institutions who participated in the 2004 sale of Mervyn's and the simultaneous stripping away of Mervyn's valuable real estate assets.
+Seth also specializes in the prosecution of fraudulent transfer, D&O litigation and other bankruptcy estate causes of action on behalf of debtors and creditors, including his representation of the creditors' committee in the Mervyn's Chapter 11 case where he led the prosecution and successful resolution of a $1.2 billion litigation against certain significant companies, private equity firms and financial institutions.

-Counsel to the Official Committee of Tort Claimants in the initial Chapter 11 cases of Saint Vincent Catholic Medical Centers of New York and counsel to the MedMal Trust Monitor in Saint Vincent's successor Chapter 11 cases in the Southern District of New York.
-The Committee and the MedMal Trust Monitor have been instrumental to the preservation of the rights of involuntary medical malpractice creditors of Saint Vincent's hospitals.
+Counsel to the Official Committee of Tort Claimants in the initial Chapter 11 cases of Saint Vincent Catholic Medical Centers of New York and counsel to the MedMal Trust Monitor in Saint Vincent's successor Chapter 11 cases in the Southern District of New York;

-Counsel to Abovenet, Inc. f/k/a Metromedia Fiber Networks and its 14 affiliated debtors in their successful Chapter 11 case, through which the company restructured approximately $5 million in debt.
+Counsel to Abovenet, Inc. f/k/a Metromedia Fiber Networks and its 14 affiliated debtors in their successful Chapter 11 cases;

 Counsel to Pacific Ethanol Holding Co.
-LLC and its four ethanol plant subsidiaries in their successful Chapter 11 case in the District of Delaware.
+LLC and its four ethanol plant subsidiaries in their successful Chapter 11 case in the District of Delaware; and

 - Boston University School of Law